AceOfSpades-JFK/MusicPlayer/README.md

 Loading and playing a song can be as simple as just typing this:

-    GlobalMusicPlayer.load_track(track_name, 1.0, true)
+    GlobalMusicPlayer.load_track(track_name)

-This snippet of code loads the track and plays it at full loudness after loading!
+Given a track's name as referenced in `tracklist.json`, this snippet of code loads the track and plays it at full loudness after loading!

-Fading the volume can be done with just:
+If you want to make some modifications to the track, like setting the volume of the track or its layers, you can get the current track by just calling:

+    GlobalMusicPlayer.get_current_track()

+Given a music track, you can do things like fading the volume:

     GlobalMusicPlayer.get_current_track().fade_volume(0.5)